-Despite the differences between these methods, such can be classified into one of two forms: primary research or secondary research.
-These two forms of research help researchers achieve different objectives, but both can prove to be helpful in ensuring that a study is well-researched.
+Despite the differences between these two research methods, primary research vs. secondary research both provide advantages that support specific research objectives.
+These two forms of research help researchers achieve their goals, and both can prove to be helpful in ensuring that a study is well-researched.

 Primary research refers to research that has involved the collection of original data specific to a particular research project (Gratton & Jones, 2010).
 When doing primary research, the researcher gathers information first-hand rather than relying on available information in databases and other publications.